StoryViz/StoryViz/PRESSRELEASE.md

 ”Before StoryViz, I just couldn’t keep straight who was sleeping with who in Game of Thrones!”
-“Now I can share my obscure knowledge of Star Wars with the community” “I can’t believe there were so many romances over the course of Friends” Closing and Call to Action - StoryViz is nothing without the community-- go forth and contribute to your favorite graph
+“Now I can share my obscure knowledge of Star Wars with the community” “I can’t believe there were so many romances over the course of Friends”

+## StoryViz is nothing without the community-- go forth and contribute to your favorite graph